OneConnect Financial Technology Announces the Launch of All-In-One Digital Banking Solutions Suite, OneCosmo

 Next-generation technology implemented in OneCosmo allows financial institutions to build a wide range of digital banking capabilities, while allowing for easy scalability and customisation

-KUALA LUMPUR, Malaysia, Aug.
-2, 2022 /PRNewswire/ -- OneConnect Financial Technology Co., Ltd (OneConnect, NYSE: OCFT, HKEX: 6638), the leading technology-as-a-service (TaaS) provider and an associate of Ping An Group, today announced the launch of OneCosmo, a one-stop omni platform for all-in-one digital banking solutions jointly developed with Brazil-based technology company Pismo, one of the fastest growing banking Software-as-a-Service (SaaS) firms.
+MANILA, Philippines, Aug.
+4, 2022 /PRNewswire/ -- OneConnect Financial Technology Co., Ltd (OneConnect, NYSE: OCFT, HKEX: 6638), the leading technology-as-a-service (TaaS) provider and an associate of Ping An Group, today announced the launch of OneCosmo, a one-stop omni platform for all-in-one digital banking solutions jointly developed with Brazil-based technology company Pismo, one of the fastest growing banking Software-as-a-Service (SaaS) firms.

 The launch of OneCosmo is the result of the joint product offerings of OneConnect and Pismo, having embarked on a strategic partnership earlier in April 2022.
 Leveraging next-generation technology such as artificial intelligence (AI), machine learning (ML), blockchain, and SaaS, the suite of solutions provided by OneCosmo is geared towards offering a highly scalable and easy to integrate solution for banks and financial institutions to build digital banking capabilities.
 The solutions offered by OneCosmo span a wide range of services, from digital identity verification and core banking to digital payments, and digital lending.
 The platform also allows for integration across different third-party service providers using its highly flexible APIs (Application Processing Interfaces) and microservices.